ananace/matrix-releasetracker/README.md

 :backends:
 - :access_token: 0000000000000000000000000000000000000000 # GitHub access token
   # also acceptable are a :login, :password combination - or :client_id, :client_secret for OAuth without GraphQL support
+  # It's also possible to skip the authentication entirely, to run with heavily reduced limits
   :type: github
 :client:
   :hs_url: https://matrix.org